 Our offer

-Start date is July 1st, 2026 or upon agreement.
+Start date is October 1st, 2026 or upon agreement.

 Empa is committed to diversity, equity, and inclusion.
 We strongly encourage applications from female researchers and individuals from underrepresented backgrounds.
 We believe diversity drives innovation and scientific excellence.
 Join us in contributing to groundbreaking research in sustainable energy technologies!